Lina060992/Chocolate/README.md

 1. nz_data_cleansing.ipynb: Process of data cleansing for New Zealand weather data
 2. uk_data_cleansing.ipynb: Process of data cleansing for United Kingdom weather data
 3. upload_to_database.ipynb: Upload process of weather data to the database with SQLAlchemy and PostgreSQL
-4. cocoa_prices_2022_2025.ipynb: Exploratory data analysis (EDA) for the prices of cocoa
+4. cocoa_prices_2022_2025.ipynb: Exploratory data a nalysis (EDA) for the prices of cocoa
 5. population_2022_2025.ipynb: EDA for population changes during the years
 6. EDA_weather: EDA of the weather patterns in UK and NZ
 7. EDA_holidays: EDA of the holidays list for the Big Four countries (US, CA, IN, AU)
 8. questions_hypothesis.ipynb: Main questions analysis
-9. more_questions.ipynb: Further questions and TCF/crystals
+9. more_questions.ipynb: Further questions and TCF index/crystals scale

 # Data credits and licenses
 1. UK weather data by [Open-Meteo.com](https://open-meteo.com/en/licence)